 Every talk about the manipulation or editing of images is incomplete without mentioning Adobe Photoshop.
 Although, Adobe Photoshop is a paid tool it would not be wrong to say that it is worth the price.
 If you are just looking for reducing the image size and do not want any other tool, this might not be the product for you, but if you want a ton of features for a little price, this is what you need.

 Adobe Photoshop’s feature that lets you reduce the image size is called Perfect Resize and it is one of the best featured on this list.
 Adobe has updated this feature and made it very simple to use with added tools.
-From the Image Size dialog box inside the program, you can either manipulate the dimensions or Resample while maintaining quality.
+You can also choose to compress images after saving your file.
+From the Image Size dialog box inside the program, you can either manipulate the image dimensions or Resample while maintaining quality.

 (This is a Paid desktop software.)